RocketScientist26/Android_Bluetooth_Library_-_RsBt/README.md

-# Android Bluetooth Library - RsBt
+# Android Kotlin Bluetooth Library - RsBt

 Bluetooth library and demo app for communicating with serial modules like HC-05, JDY-30...